microsoft/CosmosDB_Multi-Tenant/README.md

 <img src="./images/MultiTenant_Hotel_Business_Software_Object_Model.jpg" alt="Multi-Tenant Reservation System Object Model" Width="600">

 ### Access Patterns

-You would want to keep all the relevant data in one object based on the following common access patterns to write and read data.
-1) Hotel Room availability to support customer search based on location, dates and room/car types.
+1) Provide Hotel Room availability to support customer search based on location, dates and room types.
 2) Need to update availability after customer completes the reservation.
-3) Customer can review or change the reservation.
+3) Customer will access the reservation to review, cancel or update.
-4) Business Owners and the support Team at each tenant location need to access the availability and book/change reservation as per their customer request.
+4) Business owners and the support team at each tenant location will access the availability to book/change reservation as per their customer request.

+You would want to keep all the relevant data in one object based on the highly frequent access patterns to write and read data.

 <img src="./images/CosmosDB_MultiTenant_Hotel_Business_Data_Model.jpg" alt="Cosmos DB Document Model diagram" width="600">

+As per the above diagram, it make sense to keep all the organization (business entity) information such as customers and room types along with tenant related data such as room inventory, availability and reservations in one Cosmos DB Container.

+This challenge demonstrate how software object model transform to NoSQL database design model which completly different from SQL based databases. **Cosmos DB Data Model requires a different mindset and also requires the knowledge of highly frequent access patterns.**

+You have successfully completed challenge 2 by creating a Cosmos DB data model based on highly frequent access patterns!!
+Apply the same methodology to migrate your legacy applications or to build new green field applications.

 ## Challenge-3: Design Cosmos DB Account to serve small, medium and large customers